ubports/docs.ubports.com/contribute/translations.rst

 We are working hard to meet that goal, and you can help as well.
 You decide how much time you can put into translation.
 From minutes to hours, everything counts.

-How does a text gets translated (technical background)
+How does a text get translated (technical background)
 ------------------------------------------------------
 Most apps running on Ubuntu Touch use `GNU gettext <https://www.gnu.org/software/gettext/>`_ for translations.
 A *.pot* template file holds an apps strings.
 From this template for every language an individual *.po* file is derived.
 Those *.po* files do contain the actual translations.
 To add a new language a new *.po* file needs to be created.
 To translate a string the *.po* file needs to be edited.
 Next to the original string (english in most cases) the appropriate translation needs to be entered following the *.po* gettext file syntax.
 Some apps do use `QtLinguist <https://doc.qt.io/qt-5/qtlinguist-index.html>`_ for translation.
 It does follow the same priciples only using *.ts* files for translations with another syntax.
 As template one *.ts* file is used.

-Within a app strings are marked either this way ``i18n.tr("string")`` when using gettext or like this ``tr("string")`` when using QtLinguist.
-When the app is build those translatable strings are extracted and written into the *.pot* or *.ts* template files.
+Within an app strings are marked either this way ``i18n.tr("string")`` when using gettext or like this ``tr("string")`` when using QtLinguist.
+When the app is built those translatable strings are extracted and written into the *.pot* or *.ts* template files.
 The *.po* and *.ts* language files then need to be updated from their template.

 Once strings have been translated, they are made available for users with a new release of an app.

 Methods of Translation
 ----------------------

-There are three common ways used to translate an app:
+There are three commonly used ways to translate an app:

 * Weblate: A web based translation tool.
 UBports apps using Weblate can be translated `here <https://translate.ubports.com/projects/>`_.
 There is an automatic transfer of new strings from an apps repo to weblate.
 Translated strings get back as commits to the repo from weblate.
 * Editor: Translation is done by changing *.po* files with the editor of your choice, and a GitHub/GitLab account.
 The *.po*/*.ts* files for each project are in their repository on `our GitLab organization <https://gitlab.com/ubports/apps>`_ or on `our GitHub organization <https://github.com/ubports>`_.
 After translating the translator commits new translations to an apps repo generally by opening a merge request/pull request.
 * Team translation: We also have  a `Translation Forum <https://forums.ubports.com/category/39/translations>`_ to discuss translating Ubuntu Touch and its core apps.
-Some projects are using Telegram or matrix groups too, and some teams are still using the Ubuntu Launchpad framework.
+Some projects are using Telegram or Matrix groups too, and some teams are still using the Ubuntu Launchpad framework.

 Core apps and some community apps like dekko or TELEports are generally using weblate for translation.
 This is the preferred way to translate and it does not need any programming skills.
 Please have a look at the `UBports translation projects <https://translate.ubports.com/projects/>`_.
 When using weblate do not edit *.po* files manually.
 Commiting edited *.po* files can break the automated process of translation.